 Miami-Dade County has invested billions of dollars in creating one of the world's newest, most dynamic and diverse cultural communities.
 The County's support helps ensure the survival of hundreds of cultural organizations and thousands of arts jobs.
-This financial assistance, funded through the CARES Act, is helping the arts and cultural sector survive so that the outstanding events and activities that distinguish our community can be key factors in reactivating tourism, our economy, and our lives.
+This financial assistance is helping the arts and cultural sector survive so that the outstanding events and activities that distinguish our community can be key factors in reactivating tourism, our economy, and our lives.